Nintendo quarterly profit up on Switch console, game sales

-TOKYO — Nintendo Co., the Japanese video-game maker behind the Super Mario and Pokemon franchises, has recorded a 12 percent gain in its profit in July-September on the back of healthy Switch console sales.
+TOKYO — Nintendo Co., the Japanese video-game maker behind the Super Mario and Pokemon franchises, reported a 12 percent gain Tuesday in its profit in July-September on the back of healthy Switch console sales.

-Nintendo said Tuesday that it logged a 34 billion yen ($301 million) profit in the last quarter, up from 30 billion yen a year earlier.
-Quarterly sales rose to 221 billion yen ($2 billion) from 220 billion yen.
+Nintendo logged a 34 billion yen ($301 million) profit in the last quarter, up from 30 billion yen a year earlier, while quarterly sales rose to 221 billion yen ($2 billion) from 220 billion yen.

 Sales of Switch software, including “Mario Kart 8 Deluxe,” ‘’Splatoon2” and “The Legend of Zelda: Breath of the Wild,” were strong, the Kyoto-based company said.